Edgar Toppin: Teaching career

 "one of the greatest living authorities on African-American history. [who] spoke on the Civil War and the little understood post-war period of Reconstruction".

 On December 8, 2004, Toppin died of heart failure at the age of 76.
 He is buried at Blandford Cemetery in Petersburg, Virginia, beside his son, Edgar Toppin, Jr. Toppin once said, "I hope people would remember me for my humaneness, for being kindly to both colleagues, staff and students; for seeing the worth and potential in each person, no matter who it is or their background."
-Known as he was for his warm and outgoing personality, his grave reads: "He Never Met a Stranger" He was survived by his wife Antoinette Toppin, his two daughters Avis Bent and Louise Toppin and in 2005, VSU established the Edgar A. Toppin Endowment Fund.
+In 2005, VSU established the Edgar A. Toppin Endowment Fund.